camicroscope/GSOC/README.md

 # caMicroscope GSoC 2022
 <img src="https://avatars0.githubusercontent.com/u/12075069?s=200&v=4" width="150" height="150" align="left" style="padding:10px;"/> caMicroscope is a digital pathology image viewer with support for human/machine generated annotations and markups.
 The source code of the caMicroscope project can be found at https://github.com/camicroscope/caMicroscope, released with BSD 3-Clause License.
 In addition to the caMicroscope project, caMicroscope as an organization also hosts several related tools and products at https://github.com/camicroscope/

-For 2022, GSOC projects may be either long or short.
+For 2022, GSOC projects may be either full-time or half-time.
 Most project ideas could work in either format, albeit with different levels of scope.
-Contributors should specifically propose either a long or short project timeline, and adjust the scope accordingly.
+Contributors should specifically propose either a full-time or half-time project timeline, and adjust the scope accordingly.
 We look forward to sharing our thoughts going forward, and thank you for your patience.

 # Communicating with the mentors
 We intend to use Slack as the primary medium of communication.
 The slack room at camicroscope.slack.com is used to discuss project ideas.
 You may join the caMicroscope Slack channel through our shared link - http://bit.ly/camicroscope